Roman goose

 The Roman goose is an Italian breed of domestic goose.
 It is said to be one of the oldest breeds of goose, bred more than 2000 years ago and originally sacred to the goddess Juno.

-These are a light weight smaller breed of geese with a tuft of feathers on their head.
+These are a lightweight, smaller breed of geese with a tuft of feathers on their head.
 They are either solid white or spotted white and brown.

 History

 Sometime in the early 4th century BC, as the Gauls attempted to sneak into Rome under cover of night, it is said that the honking of Roman geese alerted the Romans and saved the capitol.
 In honour of this, the Romans later founded a temple to Juno, to whom the geese were considered sacred.
 Geese were also revered in the supplicia canum annual sacrifice.

 Description

-These are a light weight smaller breed of geese with a tuft of feathers on their head.
+These are a lightweight, smaller breed of geese with a tuft of feathers on their head.
 These geese are only admitted if they are solid white.
 No marking is allowed for them to be considered Roman Tuft.
 Roman Tuft consist of solid white, but some can have brown or tan spots.
 They show rosy pink beaks and feet or red-orange.
-All have bright blue eyes.
+All have bright-blue eyes.
 The goose is of medium length and weight and generally long neck.
 Roman tuft are a generally docile breed and good watch-geese.